 They Work with Brokers

 Brokers receive kickbacks any time they send someone to specific treatment centers.
 Their main concern is making money, not matching you with a qualified treatment center that meets your needs.
-Recognizing brokers isn’t always easy, but if you call an 800 number that is not directly connected to the treatment facility, you are probably dealing with a broker.
+In some cases, brokers shop clients around to different rehabs, and supply clients with drugs to keep them relapsing and needing their services.
+Recognizing when you are talking to a broker isn’t always easy, but if you call an 800 number that is not directly connected to the treatment facility, you are probably dealing with a broker.
 Vague online ads and generic websites are also signs that you are dealing with a third party that is selling your information as a lead to a treatment center.

 They Pay Directories for Leads

 Rehab directories can be helpful tools during your initial research, but you should always be wary when using them.
 While many are legitimate, others work with brokers and treatment centers to poach potential clients from one treatment center to another.
 Good rehab directories will list each treatment center’s phone number and website, allowing you to contact them directly.
 If a directory doesn’t provide that contact information but rather uses a single 800 number, you might be dealing with a scammer.
 To ensure you receive the correct information, it is best to contact the treatment center you are interested in directly.
 Rather than calling the general number listed in the directory, do a quick google search for the treatment center’s name.
 This should provide you the correct contact information, ensuring that you will speak with the right people.